 Selling is now, and should always have been, about listening to the needs of the consumer and then expressing ways those can be addressed rather than being about the person making the sale.
 As aging in place professionals, we have many ways of meeting our clients’ needs, but we won’t know what they desire, which are the most appropriate, which can coexist with their structure and floor plan, and what the budget can accommodate until we ask questions and seriously listen to what is being expressed – in words and in emotion.

 Selling our products or services does not happen because we want it to, and we don’t sell something just because we think the client should have it or we make a larger margin for selling it.
 It is totally dependent on the client.
 We are in a needs-based business rather than a product-driven one.
 Our clients determine what they want or need by sharing with us or allowing us to determine what will serve them.
 In a product based business, it is more about us and the need to make a sale to produce revenue.
 In our aging in place businesses, we make money but only when we serve our clients.

 We may find our clients through referrals, direct contact, social media, websites, or other types of marketing.
 Once we establish that connection, good old-fashioned, time-tested sales techniques take over – no fancy closes, scripts to follow, or anything remotely hokey.
 We simply observe, listen, ask questions, and listen some more to form an idea of what we want to recommend.
 If the client agrees with or suggestion, we make a sale.
 If not, we adjust the proposal until it meets with their approval.

-Steve Hoffacker, CAPS, CEAC, SHSS, is a licensed Certified Aging In Place Specialist – Master Instructor and best-selling author of aging in place books.
-To learn about this and other programs for aging in place or universal design, visit stevehoffacker.com or call 561-685-5555.
-Also, check out the “Aging & Accessibility” groups on Facebook and LinkedIn.
+Steve Hoffacker, CAPS, CEAC, SHSS, is a licensed Certified Aging-In-Place Specialist-Master Instructor and best-selling author of universal design books.
+To learn about this and other programs for aging-in-place or universal design, visit stevehoffacker.com or call 561-685-5555.
+Also check out the “Aging & Accessibility” groups on Facebook and LinkedIn.